Skip to main content

 Get the e-book<br>

 • Power BI: Power BI is a business analytics service that provides interactive visualizations with self-service business intelligence capabilities.
 Using Azure Databricks as a data source with Power BI brings the advantages of Azure Databricks performance and technology beyond data scientists and data engineers to all business users.
 Power BI Desktop can be connected to Azure Databricks clusters and Databricks SQL warehouses.
 Power BI’s strong enterprise semantic modeling and calculation capabilities allows defining calculations, hierarchies, and other business logic that’s meaningful to customers, and orchestrating the data flows into the model with Azure Databricks Lakehouse.
 It is possible to publish Power BI reports to the Power BI service and enable users to access the underlying Azure Databricks data using single sign-on (SSO), passing along the same Microsoft Entra ID credentials they use to access the report.
 With a Premium Power BI license, it is possible to Direct Publish from Azure Databricks, allowing you to create Power BI datasets from tables and schemas from data present in Unity Catalog directly from the Azure Databricks UI.
-Direct Lake mode is a unique feature currently available in Power BI Premium and Microsoft Fabric FSKU ( Fabric Capacity/SKU) capacity that works with Azure Databricks.
+Direct Lake mode is a unique feature currently available in Power BI Premium and Microsoft Fabric FSKU (Fabric Capacity/SKU) capacity that works with Azure Databricks when the data is accessed through OneLake.
 It allows for the analysis of very large data volumes by loading parquet-formatted files directly from a data lake.
 This feature is particularly useful for analyzing very large models with less delay and models with frequent updates at the data source.

 • Azure Data Factory (ADF): ADF provides the capability to natively ingest data to the Azure cloud from over 100 different data sources.
 It also provides graphical data orchestration and monitoring capabilities that are easy to build, configure, deploy, and monitor in production.
 ADF has native integration with Azure Databricks via the Azure Databricks linked service and can execute notebooks, Java Archive file format (JARs), and Python code activities which enables organizations to build scalable data orchestration pipelines that ingest data from various data sources and curate that data in the Lakehouse.